 Got a question about the festival?
 Use our handy FAQ's guide below and see if we may already have given the answer.
 If you've not found what you are looking for use the contact us section of the website.
-Please note that the team will be away from the office W/C Monday 30th August with very little access to emails.
+Please note that the team will be away from the office from the 30th August with very little access to emails.

 What is the location for the festival?

 The festival will take place at Kirkley Hall Campus in Ponteland, the postcode for your satnav is NE20 0AQ.
 Please follow the signs for Kirkley Hall/Kirkley Hall Zoological Gardens, then follow the signs for festival visitor parking.
 Please drive slowly once on site.
 Parking is in a field.
 Dogs MUST be kept on the lead - this will be a high traffic area.
 No dogs to be left in cars in the visitor car park.
 Please do not walk on the road.
 Follow the fence along the field.